andrew-vant/mtm/salvage-mission.md

 Do we really?
 Just how valid does the partition table need to be, to not make things explode?

-Suppose you created two partitions, overlapping, one valid for the 4k addressing scheme and one for the 512b scheme.
+Suppose you created two partitions, overlapping, one valid for 4k sector sizes and one for 512b, both addressing the same space.
 I don't think partition-management tools will let you do this, but suppose you hand-hacked it.
 Could you then swap the drive in and out of an enclosure performing this sort of translation, and expect one volume to work each way, both accessing the same data?

-I don't know, and since the original translating enclosure is busted I don't have a way to try it, and I can't think of any reason you would *want* to do it, but it's a fascinating thought.
+I don't know, and since the original translating enclosure is busted I don't have a way to try it, and I can't think of any reason you would *want* to do it, but it would be awesome if it worked.

 [adapter]: http://www.newegg.com/Product/Product.aspx?Item=N82E16812196455
 [answer]: http://askubuntu.com/a/337993